How to Apply

 Such an offer of admission does not guarantee an applicant can enroll in graduate coursework.
 All ELI Conditionally Admitted students must complete one of the following two options before they can enroll:

-- he/she must complete the ELI Intensive English Program and receive an exit certificate from it, or;
+- They must complete the ELI Intensive English Program and receive an exit certificate from it, or;

-- he/she must provide official verbal GRE and IELTS or TOEFL scores that meet the required minimums.
+- They must provide official verbal GRE and IELTS or TOEFL scores that meet the required minimums.

 An offer of ELI Conditional Admission may also contain additional conditions set by an applicant’s prospective academic program.
 ELI will coordinate with an applicant’s academic program, in order to assist in the student’s entry into the Intensive English Program and obtain an appropriate visa.